 - Execute migration according to the laid out plan, either in phases or all at once

 - Maintain and manage the cloud presence to ensure security, privacy, and uptime

 Challenges of Cloud Migration

 To navigate through cloud migration often seems a challenging task for organizations.
 It is easier said than done.
-Here’s a glimpse of some challenges of cloud migration that you need to be aware of:
+Below is a glimpse of some challenges of cloud migration that you need to be aware of.

 1. Temporary Downtimes

 Your in-house servers can suffer downtime temporarily while migrating to the cloud.
-This, in turn, can adversely affect the customer experience in case the outage prolongs for unexpected intervals.
+In turn, this can adversely affect the customer experience if the outage prolongs for unexpected intervals.

 2. Architectural Complexities